 Making a difference in your customers' lives

 Not only are you helping your customers progress in their fitness journey, but you are also making a difference in their lives.
-Personal trainers tend to have a closer relationship with their clients due to the nature of the one on one time.
+One of the benefits of personal training is trainers tend to have a closer relationship with their clients due to the nature of the one on one time.
 When it's just the two of you or a small group of customers, you are able to really get to know each other on a personal level.

 You become the confidant that your customer can trust and lean on to guide their fitness journey and overall health and wellness.
 Which makes you a very important person in your customer's everyday life.